YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 has a great deal of flexibility in how they want the JUnit tests to be generated.

-* **Adaptability**: Because of the way that Randoop generates tests, it cannot create tests on methods that are nondeterministic or set static field.
-Randoop extends previously generated tests y adding new methods to them.
+* **Adaptability**: Because of the way that Randoop generates tests, it cannot create tests on methods that are nondeterministic or set static fields.
+Randoop extends previously generated tests by adding new methods to them.
 If one of the subtests throws an exception, then the test is considered flaky.

 For example, if a method's return value is based on a random number generator,